jorgelingo/Methods/Tutorials/1_MarkdownNotes.md

 This is an [R Markdown](http://rmarkdown.rstudio.com) document.
 When you execute code within the document, the results appear beneath the code.

-Try executing this chunk by clicking the *Run* button within the chunk or by placing your cursor inside it and pressing *Cmd+Shift+Enter*.
+Try executing this chunk by clicking the *Run* button within the chunk or by placing your cursor inside it and pressing *Cmd/CTRL+Shift+Enter*.

 ```r